Explore our programs — offering exceptional academic preparation, opportunities for growth, and the tools to make an impact.

 After completing the School Counseling Licensure pathway, you will be able to:

-The counseling strand of the Human Development and Education master’s program provides the foundation for students to complete a postgraduate Certificate of Advanced Study in counseling and seek licensure in Massachusetts as a school or adjustment counselor.
+The School Counseling Licensure Pathway (SCLP) of the Human Development and Education master’s program provides the foundation for students to complete a postgraduate Certificate of Advanced Study in counseling and seek licensure in Massachusetts as a school counselor or school adjustment counselor.

-The C.A.S. in Counseling Program allows graduates of the HDE master’s program counseling strand as well as Prevention Science and Practice or Risk and Prevention program alumni to continue their graduate studies beyond the master’s degree to earn Massachusetts initial licensure as a school counselor or adjustment counselor.
+The C.A.S. in Counseling allows graduates of the HDE School Counseling Licensure Pathway Year 1 (as well as the Prevention Science and Practice or Risk and Prevention program alumni) to continue their graduate studies beyond the master’s degree to earn Massachusetts initial licensure as a School Counselor or School Adjustment Counselor.

-Q: I am a new applicant to HGSE and I would like to apply to the master’s program that leads to school counseling licensure.
-Which one do I choose?
-A: You should apply to the Human Development and Education master’s program and select School Counseling Strand in the application.
+Q: I am a new applicant to HGSE, and I would like to apply to the master’s program that leads to school counseling licensure.
+Which option do I choose?
+A: You should apply to the Human Development and Education (HDE) master’s program and select School Counseling Strand in the application.

-Q: When do HDE Counseling Strand students begin?
-A: HDE counseling strand students follow the same timeline as non-counseling strand students, beginning in June with Foundations courses and ending in May with commencement.
-However, students in the counseling strand who wish to continue beyond their master’s degree and earn school counseling licensure will apply for a second year of study in the C.A.S.
-Program during the application period preceding year two.
+Q: When do HDE School Counseling Licensure Pathway (SCLP) students begin?
+A: SCLP students follow the same timeline as non-counseling strand students, beginning in June with Foundations courses and ending in May of the following year with Commencement.
+However, students in SCLP who wish to continue beyond their master’s degree and earn school counseling licensure will apply for a second year of study in the C.A.S.
+Program during the application period preceding Year 2.

 Q: Can I get licensure through this program to work in other states or countries?
-A: Yes, our graduates go on to transfer their licensure to other states and some of our graduates use Massachusetts licenses internationally.
+A: SCLP graduates go on to transfer their licensure to other states while some use Massachusetts licenses internationally.
+Massachusetts participates in the interstate agreement, which allows our graduates who obtain licensure in Massachusetts to apply for a comparable credential in another state.
+However, each state sets its own licensure requirements and may require applicants from other states to complete additional requirements such as coursework, assessments, or field experiences before receiving a license.